WARNING: These guidelines are TENTATIVE

 places a limit of 3999971 octets on the size of your upload.

-Submissions are in the form of a single xz compressed tarball.
+Submissions are uploaded as a single xz compressed tarball.

 To assist in the formation of the xz compressed tarball for submission, use the